bensenx/bensenx.github.io/_teaching/Fidel.md

 * One of the main members providing wheeler job site service
 * Develop a new installation clips for flex screen to replace the magnets that is cheaper and easier to install
 * Figure out the function of top frame cover profile for Lift and Slide Door
+* Organize the storage area in a sequence manner

+Responsibility of Fidel in Eurotek:
+* The team leader of Eurotek in Door station and machine maintenance
+* Maintenance and mechanically repair Reinforcement cutter, Mullion miller, Glazing cutter, Assembly and Glazing tables
+* Swing door assembly, hardware installation
+* Smart slide door assembly, hardware installation
+* Lift and slide door frame cutting, assembly, hardware installation
+* Help to open and close the facility
+* Windows mullion assembly
+* Mulled unit assembly
+* Hopper window hardware installation
+* Organize door station area and units storage area
+* Prepare tools and work on the test sample unit in the AAMA testing
+* Conduct the in house water performance test in the dummy wall